 Creatinine vs. Cystatin C: Which Test Measures PKD Kidney Health Better?

-Keep reading, I'll answer those questions for you, I’ll break down the similarities and differences between these two important kidney markers, explain how they relate to your eGFR results, and help you understand when a Cystatin C test might give a clearer picture of your kidney health.
+Keep reading, I'll answer those questions for you.
+We'll look at the similarities and differences between the creatinine and cystatin C kidney markers, explore how they relate to your eGFR results, and your know when a Cystatin C test might give a clearer picture of your kidney health.

 Understanding GFR: A Look at Kidney Function

 GFR stands for Glomerular Filtration Rate.
 It is an estimate of how well your kidneys are functioning and filtering fluid and waste.
 Think of GFR as a percentage on a scale from 0 to 100%.
-Anything below 60% indicates that your kidneys aren't filtering as well as they should be, suggesting decreased kidney function.
+Anything below 60% suggests that your kidneys aren't filtering as well as they should be and indicates decreased kidney function.

-I want to clarify what eGFR means. eGFR is the abbreviation for Estimated Glomerular Filtration Rate, the "e" in eGFR stands for estimated.
-Know this, on your labs report and in most articles eGFR is often written as GFR - they are the same thing.
+I want to clarify what eGFR means. eGFR is the abbreviation for Estimated Glomerular Filtration Rate and the "e" in eGFR stands for estimated.
+Know this, on your labs report and in most articles, eGFR is often written as GFR - they are the same thing.

-The standardized way to calculate eGFR involves measuring the level of creatinine waste in your blood and plugging that amount into an equation.
-If you want to see this in action, check out the National Kidney Foundation’s eGFR Calculator and plug in your latest creatinine lab results.
+The standardized way to calculate eGFR involves measuring how much creatinine waste is in your blood and plugging that amount into an equation.
+If you want to see this in action, check out the National Kidney Foundation’s eGFR Calculator and plug in your latest creatinine results.
 In general, the higher the creatinine waste the lower kidney function is.

-Estimated GFR doesn’t mean inaccurate.
-But it does explain why your numbers can bounce up or down a little without indicating big changes.
-External factors other than the kidneys can impact those numbers—more on that shortly.
+Estimated with your GFR doesn’t mean inaccurate.
+But it does explain why numbers can bounce up or down a little without indicating big changes in function.
+External factors, other than the kidneys can impact those numbers—more on that shortly.

 Similarities Between Creatinine and Cystatin C

-1. Both measure waste in blood: Creatinine and Cystatin C are both waste products filtered by the kidneys and can be measured with blood tests.
+- Both measure waste: Creatinine and Cystatin C are both waste products filtered by the kidneys and can be measured with blood tests.

-2. Both have standard reference ranges: Each has a "normal" range that appears on your lab results.
-This range represents how much is typically found when the kidneys are functioning at full capacity and aren't injured or impaired.
+- Both have standard reference ranges: Each has a "normal" range that appears on your lab results.
+This range represents how much is typically found when kidneys are functioning at full capacity and aren't injured or impaired.

-3. Both can indicate kidney damage: If either Creatinine or Cystatin C goes above the standard range, it may signal kidney damage or decreased kidney function.
+- Both can indicate kidney damage: If Creatinine or Cystatin C go above that standard range, it may signal kidney damage or decreased kidney function.

 Differences Between Creatinine and Cystatin C